dart-archive/rpc/README.md

 Google Client API libraries,
 [some samples here](https://github.com/dart-lang/googleapis_examples).

-If you want to generate a client stub code that should be integrates into an existing client you can instead do:
+If you want to generate a client stub code that should be integrated into an existing client you can instead do:

 ```bash